 Premiums are recognized as income, net of any applicable reinsurance or retrocessional coverage purchased, over the terms of the related contracts and policies.
 Premiums written are based on contract and policy terms and include estimates based on information received from both insureds and ceding companies.
 Subsequent differences arising on such estimates are recorded in the period in which they are determined.
 Unearned premiums represents the portion of premiums written that relate to the unexpired terms of contracts and policies in force.
-Amounts are computed by pro-rata methods based on statistical data or reports received from ceding companies.
+Amounts are computed by pro rata methods based on statistical data or reports received from ceding companies.
 Reinstatement premiums are estimated after the occurrence of a significant loss and are recorded in accordance with the contract terms based upon paid losses and case reserves.
 Reinstatement premiums are earned when written.

-Acquisition costs are shown net of commissions and profit commissions earned on ceded reinsurance, and consist principally of commissions, brokerage and premium tax expenses incurred at the time a contract or policy is issued and are deferred and amortized over the period in which the related premiums are earned.
+Acquisition costs are incurred when a contract or policy is issued and only the costs directly related to the successful acquisition of new and renewal contract or policies are deferred and amortized over the same period in which the related premiums are earned.
+Acquisition costs are shown net of commissions and profit commissions earned on ceded reinsurance, and consist principally of commissions, brokerage and premium tax expenses incurred at the time a contract or policy is issued.
 Deferred policy acquisition costs are limited to their estimated realizable value based on the related unearned premiums.
 Anticipated claims and claim expenses, based on historical and current experience, and anticipated investment income related to those premiums are considered in determining the recoverability of deferred acquisition costs.